ConnectedLib/course-in-a-box/modules/youth-development/_posts/2001-01-01-theories-of-youth-development.md

 tags: ['sectionHead']
 ---

 Youth development can be approached from many perspectives.
-In this section, you will be introduced to key theories of child and adolescent development.
+In this section, you will be introduced to key theories of children's development into adolesence.
 In particular, we focus on:

 <table class="updatedcolor">
 	<tr><th bgcolor="#85c0fe">Piaget's Cognitive Development Theory</th><td>Cognitive development progresses through four distinct stages; people construct knowledge and meaning from their experiences</td></tr>